-Walter Taché focuses his practice on the health care industry, working with hospitals, ambulatory surgical centers, other health care facilities and physician practices, assisting with regulatory and operational issues, civil litigation, and governmental and internal investigations.
+Walter Taché focuses his practice on the health care industry, working with hospitals, ambulatory surgery centers, and physician practices, assisting with regulatory and operational issues, civil litigation, and governmental and internal investigations.

 Mr. Taché also assists clients in fraud prevention, detection and compliance matters.
 His practice includes reviewing transactions and practices of health care providers and facilities regarding allegations of kickbacks, fee splitting, balance billing and medical upcoding.
 He represents health care facilities and individuals involving suspected health care fraud and abuse issues.